practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01a - object-oriented languages/Smalltalk/README.md

 $
 ```

-Have I told you that the "most successful" version of "Hello, world!" for Pharo is this source code file:
+Have I told you that my "most successful" version of "Hello, world!" in Pharo is this source code file:

 ```
 Transcript show: 'Hello, world'; cr.
 Smalltalk snapshot: false andQuit: true.
 ```

-..a file where the '!' character is missing because it would cause an error when executing this file on the [Pharo virtual machine]():
+..a file where the '!' character is missing because it would cause an error when being executed on the Pharo virtual machine:

 ```
 $ ~/scripts/Smalltalk/pharo-launcher-linux-3.4.3-x64/pharo-launcher/pharo-vm/pharo --headless Pharo13.0-SNAPSHOT-64bit-374678e2d5.image hello_world_pharo.st